Devbimb/Book-Supplier-App/README.md

   * eliminating delays in book supply to library, schools etc
   * efficiency in seraching for books
   * reduction of cubersome of maintaining several documents
+  * overall reduction of operating cost and time spent.